symfony/symfony-docs/workflow.rst

 .. image:: /_images/components/workflow/simple.png

-Workflows could be more complicated when they describes a real business case.
-The workflow below descirbes the process to fill in a job application.
+Workflows could be more complicated when they describe a real business case.
+The workflow below describes the process to fill in a job application.

 .. image:: /_images/components/workflow/job_application.png

 When you fill in a job application in this example there are 4 to 7 steps depending on the what job you are applying for.
-Some jobs requires personality test, logic tests and/or formal requirements to be answered by the user.
+Some jobs require personality tests, logic tests and/or formal requirements to be answered by the user.
 Some jobs don't.
 The ``GuardEvent`` is used to decide what next steps are allowed for a specific application.

 By defining a workflow like this, there is an overview how the process looks like.
 The process logic is not mixed with the controllers, models or view.
 The order of the steps can be changed by changing the configuration only.

 .. toctree::
    :maxdepth: 1